VincentPaulV/RT-Labs-Open-Source/README.md

 ![alt text](image-9.png)

-> Note: Slug is used by NextJS to route the experiment card to the right experiment, so hence it is not a part of the experiment content, so nothing to worry if you're just here to add an experiment, because NextJS will automatically route the newly generated card to the experiment details you have entered.
+> Note: NextJS uses slug to route the experiment card to the right experiment, so hence it is not a part of the experiment content, so nothing to worry if you're just here to add an experiment because NextJS will automatically route the newly generated card to the experiment details you have entered.

 ## 4. What to do to create an experiment on the targeted "experiment_URL"?